disclose-framework/spec/README.md

 This specification is in active development.
 Current priorities:

+**Core Commerce Profile**
+Finalize the first seven operating signals, methodology definitions, freshness rules, and validation requirements.

+**Signatories**
-**Signatories** — Platforms with direct access to merchant operational data (returns processors, fulfillment providers, post-purchase platforms, payment processors) interested in becoming authorized Signatories.
-Signatories are listed in the public registry and cryptographically sign attestations for the signals they are authorized to confirm.
-[See the Signatory Registry governance process →](specification/overview.md#registry-governance)
+Identify platforms with direct access to merchant operational data, including returns processors, fulfillment providers, post-purchase platforms, payment processors, review platforms, and commerce platforms.
+Signatories are listed in the public registry and may attest only the signals they are authorized to confirm.

-**Agent platform partners** — AI agent developers and commerce platforms interested in consuming Disclose signals to inform purchasing recommendations.
+**Agent platform partners**
+Work with AI agent developers, shopping agents, MCP servers, and commerce platforms interested in consuming Disclose signals before recommending where to buy.

-**Feedback** — Open an Issue with questions, corrections, or proposals.
-This is an open standard and early input shapes the direction.
+**Reference tooling**
+Maintain a JSON schema, validator, sample disclosure documents, and mock Signatory implementation.

+**Governance path**
+Disclose is currently maintained as an open framework.
+It is intended to graduate into a protocol governed by a credible working group once there is sufficient participation from merchants, agents, platforms, and Signatories.

 ---

 ## Why Now

-The shift to agentic commerce is happening faster than the trust infrastructure needed to support it.
-OpenAI, Google, Meta, and Anthropic are each building commerce layers into their agent platforms.
-The question of how agents evaluate merchant trustworthiness is unsolved and urgent.
-Disclose is designed to be the answer — vendor-neutral, open-source, and built for the infrastructure layer, not the application layer.
+Agentic commerce is moving faster than the infrastructure needed to support merchant evaluation.

+Checkout and payment protocols can help agents transact.
+Disclose addresses the step before checkout: giving agents structured merchant operating signals so they can evaluate where to buy.

+The goal is vendor-neutral, open-source infrastructure for the agent layer.

 ---

 ## Contributing

 Feedback, corrections, and proposals are welcome via Issues.

+Useful contributions include:

+- methodology improvements for Core Commerce signals
+- example disclosure documents
+- parser and validator feedback
+- Signatory registry proposals
+- agent consumption guidance
+- governance and working group proposals

 This is an open standard.
 The goal is broad adoption, not ownership.

 ---

 ## Authors & Maintenance

-* **Daniel Whitefield** - *Initial Work / Founder* - [danielwhitefield](https://github.com/danielwhitefield)
+- **Daniel Whitefield** - Initial work / Founder - [danielwhitefield](https://github.com/danielwhitefield)

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.